Home Insurance During the Sale of a House In Texas

 Key Insights

-- Avoid a coverage lapse selling a house by maintaining active policies.
+• Maintaining active policies can help prevent a coverage lapse when selling a house.
 A dwelling insurance lapse can affect the transaction and must be addressed quickly.

-- Insurance companies offer guidance on renewal considerations for selling property; understanding these helps manage selling property insurance implications.
+• Insurance companies offer guidance on renewal considerations for selling property; understanding these helps manage the implications of selling property insurance.

-- Landlords should align inspection and insurance alignment strategies with regulations to reduce risks from lapses.
+• Landlords should align inspection and insurance strategies with regulations to reduce risks from lapses.

-- Explore business insurance, renters insurance, and vehicle insurance options to manage assets when turning to rental or sales opportunities.
+• Explore businessrenters, and vehicle insurance options to manage assets when turning to rental or sales opportunities.